Top-Rated New York to Delaware Car Shipping Company

 Vetted Carrier Network

-AmeriFreight Auto Transport works with carriers that meet USDOT licensing and insurance requirements and maintain public safety and performance records.
-Customers do not need to independently vet transport drivers or carriers on their own before shipping.
+AmeriFreight Auto Transport works with carriers that maintain the required USDOT licensing and insurance and publicly available safety and performance records.
+This means customers don't have to independently research and screen transport companies before arranging their shipment.

 One of the Best-Reviewed Companies in the Industry